MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-cpp-2019.md

 Visual Studio 2019 brings many updates and fixes to the Microsoft C++ environment.
 We've fixed many bugs and issues in the compiler and tools.
 Many of these issues were submitted by customers through the [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio?view=vs-2019&preserve-view=true) and [Provide a Suggestion](https://aka.ms/feedback/suggest?space=62) options under **Send Feedback**.
 Thank you for reporting bugs!

 For more information on what's new in all of Visual Studio, visit [What's new in Visual Studio 2019](/visualstudio/ide/whats-new-visual-studio-2019).
 For information on what's new for C++ in Visual Studio 2017, see [What's new for C++ in Visual Studio 2017](what-s-new-for-cpp-2017.md).
 For information on what's new for C++ in Visual Studio 2015 and earlier versions, see [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).
-For information about what's new in the C++ docs, see [Microsoft C++ docs: What's new](whats-new-cpp-docs.md).
+For more information, see [Microsoft C++ docs: What's new](whats-new-cpp-docs.md).

 ## What's new for C++ in Visual Studio version 16.11